CEN3031-Group-5h/emerald-code-sparks/client/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+#### 'docker compose up'
+Reads the docker-compose.yml file, and starts all services defined in this file.
+Essentially enables the connection to the backend.

 <br />